-Who is the freelance translator—and by extension the Japanese freelance translator—and why he is the key figure in the translation business?
+Who is the freelance translator, and why he is the key figure in the professional translation business?

 First of all, what is a freelance translator?

 Full-time freelance translators are a category of independent linguists whose primary or sole source of income is translation.
 Typically they work for translation companies as contractors on a job-by-job basis, but they can also elect to work for direct clients (and some do so exclusively) and as with all such professionals, the level of their success is based wholly on their individual skill-sets (which must include organizational and marketing skills), the soundness of their work-flows, and their ability to manage clients.

 Generally, freelance translators only translate into their respective native languages.
 While it's true that bilingual individuals exist, such perfect multilingualism is an exceedingly rare commodity, particularly in the case of exotic language pairs like Japanese and Italian or Japanese and English.

 We are a pair of a Japanese translator and an Italian translatorworking in tandem, which allows us to offer the best possible translation quality by filling in any gaps in understanding, essentially providing 100% native translations in both language pairs, that is, Italian→Japanese and Japanese→Italian translation.

 What's the difference between a freelance translator and a translation company?